data-preservation-programs/singularity/docs/en/cli-reference/storage/create/internetarchive.md

-   --encoding value        The encoding for the backend. (default: "Slash,LtGt,CrLf,Del,Ctl,InvalidUtf8,Dot") [$ENCODING] --endpoint value        IAS3 Endpoint. (default: "https://s3.us.archive.org") [$ENDPOINT] --front-endpoint value  Host of InternetArchive Frontend. (default: "https://archive.org") [$FRONT_ENDPOINT] --wait-archive value    Timeout for waiting the server's processing tasks (specifically archive and book_op) to finish. (default: "0s") [$WAIT_ARCHIVE]
+   --encoding value        The encoding for the backend. (default: "Slash,LtGt,CrLf,Del,Ctl,InvalidUtf8,Dot") [$ENCODING] --endpoint value        IAS3 Endpoint. (default: "https://s3.us.archive.org") [$ENDPOINT] --front-endpoint value  Host of InternetArchive Frontend. (default: "https://archive.org") [$FRONT_ENDPOINT] --item-metadata value   Metadata to be set on the IA item, this is different from file-level metadata that can be set using --metadata-set. [$ITEM_METADATA]
+   --wait-archive value    Timeout for waiting the server's processing tasks (specifically archive and book_op) to finish. (default: "0s") [$WAIT_ARCHIVE]

    Client Config